LI7XI/AudioAnalyzerDocs/docs/introduction.md

 ## Introduction

-As we all know, rainmeter has AudioLevel plugin, which provides you a basic functionality on extracting useful data from audio stream.
-However, the word "basic" is very fitting term here.
+As we all know, rainmeter has AudioLevel plugin, which provides basic functionalities on extracting useful data from audio stream.
+However, the word "basic" is a very fitting term here.

-Rainmeter has Fourier Transform.
+AudioLevel has Fourier Transform.
 But it has several issues both from the mathematical nature of FFT algorithm and incorrect implementation.

 Also it has `RMS` and `Peak` calculations.
 Which will show you if there was any sound, but they won't really give you an insight on real loudness level.